TheThinkingHome/device_sentinel/README.md

 ![License](https://img.shields.io/github/license/TheThinkingHome/device_sentinel)
 ![HACS Custom](https://img.shields.io/badge/HACS-Custom-41BDF5.svg)

 **Your dashboard cannot tell a quiet device from a dead one.
-Device Sentinel can.**
+Device Sentinel can, and it watches the batteries and radio links that fail first.**

 > **Image placeholder:** hero banner, 1200x300.
 Device Sentinel alongside the Home Assistant and HACS marks.